Laparoscopic Vertical Sleeve Gastrectomy

 Please note that the death rate while waiting to have bariatric surgery is higher than the risk of the surgery itself!

-The chance of dying in the first 30 days of surgery (this is how medicine defines a “surgical death”) depends on your Body Mass Index, your sex, the number and type of obesity associated health conditions that you have, and the experience of the bariatric surgeon and the bariatric team.
+The chance of dying in the first 30 days of surgery (this is how medicine defines a “surgical death”) depends on your body mass index (BMI), your sex, the number and type of obesity associated health conditions that you have, and the experience of the bariatric surgeon and the bariatric team.

 - Because you eat less food than normal and thus you consume less vitamins, minerals and iron, deficiencies in these essential substances may occur.
 Lack of calcium has caused metabolic bone disease in some patients, resulting in bone pain, loss of height, humped back and fractures of the ribs and hipbones.
 Women, already at risk for osteoporosis that can occur after menopause, should be aware of the potential for heightened bone calcium loss.